Yarthax23/toDo-server/docs/architecture.md

 These messages are protocol-defined output, not debug or logging output.

 ##### JOIN
-* Emited when a client becomes a member of a room.
+* Emitted when a client becomes a member of a room.

     `[server] JOIN <username>`